Ilona Andrews: Adaptations

 The Kate Daniels series and the existing Innkeeper Chronicles novels have been adapted by Graphic Audio.
-An adaptation of the Hidden Legacy series is in progress.
+An adaptation of the Hidden Legacy series is in progress; the adaptation for the first book, Burn For Me, was released in April 2025.

 In 2022, the novel Clean Sweep was adapted into a web comic by Tapas.
 The comic has since been published in two print volumes.

 Personal lives

 The Gordons live in Texas with their dogs and cats.
 They have two grown children.

 They are enthusiastic consumers of media, including books, animation, and computer games.
 Ilona enjoys crocheting and knitting, posting updates on her projects on their blog.
+Gordon is a fan of paranormal and crime TV shows.